dtinney/tennis-kata/README.md

 For the browser, open TennisTest.html and refresh after change.

 ## Description
 A game consists of a sequence of points played with the same player serving, and is won by the first side to have won at least four points with a margin of two points or more over their opponent.
-Normally the server's score is always called first and the opponent's score second.
-Score calling in tennis is unusual in that each point has a corresponding call that is different from its point value.

 | Number of points won |	Corresponding call |
 |---|-------:|